gergelyk/peepshow/README.rst

     y = {'name': 'John', 'age': 123}
     z = "Hello World!"

-    # show all variables in scope
+    # show all the variables in the scope
     show()

-    # or only selected variables
+    # or only variables of your choice
     show(x, y)

     # you can also rename them